Doma (NYSE:DOMA) Downgraded by Zacks Investment Research

-Zacks Investment Research cut shares of Doma (NYSE:DOMA – Get Rating) from a hold rating to a sell rating in a research report released on Wednesday morning, Zacks.com reports.
+Zacks Investment Research downgraded shares of Doma (NYSE:DOMA – Get Rating) from a hold rating to a sell rating in a report published on Tuesday, Zacks.com reports.

 According to Zacks, “Doma Holdings Inc. is using machine intelligence and its proprietary technology solutions for real estate closing experience for current and prospective homeowners, lenders, title agents, and real estate professionals.
 Doma Holdings Inc., formerly known as Capitol Investment Corp.
 V, is based in SAN FRANCISCO. “

-Several other research firms also recently commented on DOMA.
-Oppenheimer downgraded shares of Doma from an outperform rating to a market perform rating in a research report on Monday, May 16th.
-DA Davidson decreased their target price on shares of Doma from $7.00 to $6.00 and set a buy rating for the company in a research report on Tuesday, April 12th.
-Finally, BTIG Research started coverage on shares of Doma in a research report on Wednesday, February 2nd.
+Several other analysts also recently commented on DOMA.
+DA Davidson dropped their price objective on Doma from $7.00 to $6.00 and set a buy rating on the stock in a research note on Tuesday, April 12th.
+Oppenheimer cut Doma from an outperform rating to a market perform rating in a report on Monday, May 16th.
+Finally, BTIG Research assumed coverage on Doma in a report on Wednesday, February 2nd.
 They set a neutral rating for the company.
-One investment analyst has rated the stock with a sell rating, two have given a hold rating and three have issued a buy rating to the company.
-Based on data from MarketBeat.com, Doma currently has a consensus rating of Hold and an average price target of $10.50.
+One research analyst has rated the stock with a sell rating, three have given a hold rating and three have assigned a buy rating to the company.
+According to data from MarketBeat.com, the stock presently has a consensus rating of Hold and an average price target of $8.80.

-Doma (NYSE:DOMA – Get Rating) last announced its quarterly earnings data on Thursday, February 17th.
-The company reported ($0.16) earnings per share for the quarter, missing the consensus estimate of ($0.14) by ($0.02).
-The company had revenue of $137.68 million for the quarter, compared to analyst estimates of $124.40 million.
-Doma had a negative net margin of 27.90% and a negative return on equity of 66.99%.
-Equities analysts anticipate that Doma will post -0.11 EPS for the current year.

-In other news, Director Mark Ein acquired 332,970 shares of Doma stock in a transaction on Wednesday, February 23rd.
-The stock was acquired at an average cost of $2.40 per share, with a total value of $799,128.00.
-The transaction was disclosed in a filing with the SEC, which is accessible through this link.
+Institutional investors and hedge funds have recently modified their holdings of the company.
+Arizona State Retirement System purchased a new position in Doma in the 4th quarter valued at approximately $154,000.
+Schonfeld Strategic Advisors LLC purchased a new stake in shares of Doma during the third quarter valued at approximately $727,000.
+The Manufacturers Life Insurance Company purchased a new stake in shares of Doma during the third quarter valued at approximately $106,000.
+Penserra Capital Management LLC bought a new position in Doma during the third quarter valued at approximately $59,000.
+Finally, BlackRock Inc. bought a new position in Doma during the third quarter valued at approximately $16,709,000.
+Institutional investors own 55.82% of the company’s stock.

 About Doma (Get Rating)